Rateeba1/Sml5202-Rateeba/page4.md

 </table>

-<p>To undestand the example better, we have added borders to the table.</p>

 </body>
 </html>

 <h2>German Nouns</h2>
-<p>A German noun can easily be identified as it always begins with a capital letter, regardless of where it appears in the phrase.A noun is a term that is used to name the following things: person, creature, place or a thing.</p>
+<p>A German noun can easily be identified as it always begins with a capital letter, regardless of where it appears in the sentence.
+A noun is a term that is used to name the following things: person, creature, place or a thing.</p>

 <iframe src="https://h5p.org/h5p/embed/1240678" width="1038" height="845" frameborder="0" allowfullscreen="allowfullscreen" allow="geolocation *; microphone *; camera *; midi *; encrypted-media *" title="Common German Nouns"></iframe><script src="https://h5p.org/sites/all/modules/h5p/library/js/h5p-resizer.js" charset="UTF-8"></script>